All3xJ/FreeRTOS-Project/ReadMe.md

 # Worst-fit allocator
 The "Worst-fit" is a memory allocation algorithm that aims to assign a memory block to the current request by selecting the largest available block.
+This code implements also coalescing.

 In this implementation, we started with the codebase for the best-fit strategy.
 By understanding the nature of the worst-fit strategy as its specular counterpart, we made specific modifications to adapt the code accordingly.
 It was necessary to modify both the **pvPortMalloc** and the **prvInsertBlockIntoFreeList** functions.